+Grade Points

+Α 4.0

+В 3.0

+С 2.0

+D 1.0

+F Failure

-Other Grades Definition When a student has missed 15% of a course, the instructor may remove the student by assigning a College-Initiated Withdrawal.
-As a result of this action, the student will receive a grade of "WN" for the course if action is initiated prior to the last day to drop. Ρ Awarded as credit for successfully challenging a course or non-traditional credit and is not calculated into a student's cumulative grade point average.
+Other Grades Definition

+Р Awarded as credit for successfully challenging a course or non-traditional credit and is not calculated into a student's cumulative grade point average.

 I Assigned for incomplete coursework and is only assigned for unavoidable and extenuating circumstances.
 This grade is not calculated into a student's cumulative grade point average, but it is counted in hours attempted.

-R Assigned in addition to a grade for a course that a student repeats. Т Assigned in addition to a grade for a course that is transferred from another institution.
+R Assigned in addition to a grade for a course that a student repeats.

+т Assigned in addition to a grade for a course that is transferred from another institution.

+W The grade of "W" is given when a student drops or resigns from a course prior to the drop date published in the Academic Calendar if regular attendance is maintained.

+WN When a student has missed 15% of a course, the instructor may remove the student by assigning a College-Initiated Withdrawal.
+As a result of this action, the student will receive a grade of "WN" for the course if the action is initiated prior to the last day to drop.